-You create a keyword that people text to your toll-free number or short code to both enter the sweepstakes and provide consent for future texts.
+You create a keyword that people text to your toll-free number (just don’t forget to have your toll-free number verified) or short code to both enter the sweepstakes and provide consent for future texts.

 They then automatically receive a sweepstakes promo text message that confirms their entry and lets them know when the winner will be announced.

 Here are a couple of other neat features.
 You can:

 You’ve decided the prize and created a keyword so that your audience can enter to win.
 The next step is to promote your contest.
 Here are a couple of ideas to help you get started.